NotANewt/good_readme_generator/project_README.md

 ## Usage

-The application will be invoked by using the following command:
+The application will be invoked by using the following command in an integrated terminal:

 ```bash
 node index.js